-As described below under "Proposal 2: Approval of Amendment to Certificate of Incorporation," our Board of Directors is recommending that stockholders approve the declassification of our Board of Directors so that all directors will be elected annually.
+As described below under "Proposal 2: Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Board Declassification" and "Proposal 3: Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Director Removal," our Board of Directors is recommending that stockholders approve the declassification of our Board of Directors so that all directors will be elected annually and that such directors can be removed with or without cause.
 As a result, this Proposal 1 concerns the election of directors under two alternative scenarios:

-- 1. If stockholders approve Proposal 2, the amendment to our Amended and Restated Certificate of Incorporation will eliminate our classified Board structure, which will have the effect of reducing the current terms of our three incumbent Class II directors and two incumbent Class III directors so that they expire at the Annual Meeting, or until their successors are duly elected and qualified.
-Accordingly, if stockholders approve Proposal 2, the following seven individuals recommended by our Board of Directors are standing for election to serve a one-year term extending until the 2015 annual meeting of stockholders and until their successors are duly elected and qualified, unless they resign or are removed: Richard W. Boyce, John J. Brennan, Mark S. Casady, Anne M. Mulcahy, James S. Putnam, James S. Riepe, and Richard P. Schifter. - 2.
-If stockholders do not approve Proposal 2, the election of our two Class I director nominees will proceed under our Amended and Restated Certificate of Incorporation as currently in effect, and our Class II and Class III directors will continue to serve the remainder of their current three-year terms.
-Accordingly, if stockholders do not approve Proposal 2, the following two individuals recommended by our Board of Directors are standing for election as Class I directors to serve a three-year term extending until the 2017 annual meeting of stockholders and until their successors are duly elected and qualified, unless they resign or are removed: Mark S. Casady and Anne M. Mulcahy.
+- If stockholders approve both Proposal 2 and Proposal 3, the amendments to our Amended and Restated Certificate of Incorporation will eliminate our classified Board structure in accordance with Delaware law, which will have the effect of reducing the current terms of our three incumbent Class II directors and two incumbent Class III directors so that they expire at the Annual Meeting, or until their successors are duly elected and qualified.
+Accordingly, if stockholders approve both Proposal 2 and Proposal 3, the following seven individuals recommended by our Board of Directors are standing for election to serve a one-year term extending until the 2015 annual meeting of stockholders and until their successors are duly elected and qualified, unless they resign or are removed: Richard W. Boyce, John J. Brennan, Mark S. Casady, Anne M. Mulcahy, James S. Putnam, James S. Riepe, and Richard P. Schifter. - If stockholders do not approve either Proposal 2 or Proposal 3, the election of our two Class I director nominees will proceed under our Amended and Restated Certificate of Incorporation as currently in effect, and our Class II and Class III directors will continue to serve the remainder of their current three-year terms.
+Accordingly, if stockholders do not approve either Proposal 2 or Proposal 3, the following two individuals recommended by our Board of Directors are standing for election as Class I directors to serve a three-year term extending until the 2017 annual meeting of stockholders and until their successors are duly elected and qualified, unless they resign or are removed: Mark S. Casady and Anne M. Mulcahy.